grelleum/SteelConnection/README.md

 * get: Used for retrieving information about a resource.
 Expect data to be returned.
 * getstatus: Used for retrieving current status about a resource.
 Expect data to be returned.
 * post: Create or deploy a resource that does not already exist.
+Requires additional data in the payload.
 * put: Use to edit or update some existing resource.
+Requires additional data in the payload.
 * delete: Delete an existing resource/

 #### Two APIs: